juftin/camply/docs/command_line_usage.md

 Sometimes you want to search for all possible matches up until your arrival date.
 No problem.
 Add the `--search-forever` and `camply` won't stop sending notifications after the first match is found.

+!!! note

-One important note, `camply` will save and store all previous notifications when `--search-forever` is enabled, so it won't notify you about the exact same campsite availability twice.
+    `camply` will save and store all previous notifications when **`--search-forever`** is enabled, so it won't notify you about the exact same campsite availability twice.
 This can be problematic when certain campsites become available more than once.

 ```commandline
 camply campsites \